Target365/sdk-for-php/USERGUIDE.md

 ### Create a Strex payment transaction with one-time password
 This example creates a Strex one-time password sent to the end user and get completes the payment by using the one-time password.
 You can use MessagePrefix and MessageSuffix to influence the start and end of the SMS sent by Strex.
+In the Test Environment - with endpoint https://test.target365.io - the OTP is always 1234.
 ```PHP
 $transactionId = uniqid((string) time(), true);